A few years ago, I read this book called “Obvious Adams.” It’s a business book about this fictional character, Obvious Adams…

 But…the debt snowball method will have you spinning your wheels with the $1,000 and $5,000 while you continually get hammered by the interest on the $50,000.
 Oh math.
 We have a love-hate relationship with you.
 Check it: if you start with the highest INTEREST rate debt first, you will pay the least amount of interest.
 Every.
 Single Time.
 It’s mathematically guaranteed.

 When you start with the most expensive thing…you end up saving yourself all that expense.
 When you start with the smallest debt balance, you end up futzing around for years and…you do eventually get everything paid off…but you also end up wasting a lot of time and money.

+In some cases, maybe that’s true.
+But, these same gew-ruse also argue that you should get out of debt ASAP and that paying interest is (essentially) evil, which is interesting since… they explicitly advocate a method of debt repayment which keeps people in debt longer than the simpler method of paying the highest interest rate debt first.
 I’ve run this scenario time and again, and there is only one time when the debt snowball makes sense — and it only works temporarily and for a very specific purpose: when you need more cash flow to get started.

 Lemme ‘splain.
 Let’s say you have very little, or maybe no extra money to put against your debts.
 Or, maybe you have a small savings that could pay off a $1,000 credit card that’s costing you $50 per month.